IQ-EQ Fund Performance Snapshot

 Key contributors during the period include:

 - Novo Nordisk A/S-B (NOVOB) is a high-quality pharmaceutical company, specialising in diabetes and obesity.
 This addresses two of the largest markets in the pharmaceutical space, which are driven by the increased consumption of high fat foods and the sedentary nature of many forms of work.
 NOVOB’s growth is largely underpinned by its GLP-1 drugs for diabetes and obesity.
 In 1Q26 the company began selling its new GLP-1 pill in the US after receiving approval from the FDA.
 At the start of February, the company forecast a decline in sales for FY26 due to stronger competition in its key obesity and diabetes drugs in the U.S. market.
 The company also released disappointing results for a head-to-head study of its next-generation, dual antagonist, weight-loss drug CagriSema versus Eli Lilly's blockbuster Zepbound.
 While the results showed that the drug was well tolerated, it failed to show non-inferiority to Zepbound.
 The company responded by intensifying the price war against rival drugs by dropping US prices of Wegovy and Ozempic by up to half starting next year.
+The company has also begun offering a unique subscription programme through its telehealth partners such as Hims & Hers.
 Novo's future growth is supported by a strong pipeline including advancement of trials for Amycretin (weight loss) and Ziltivekimab (cardiovascular) this year.

-The IQ EQ Global Focus Fund returned returned 2.36% during the month.
-The equity portfolio returned 2.51%, while the bond portfolio returned +3.37%.
-Within the equity book, TSMC and Nestlé were the best performers, while the biggest detractors from performance were Alphabet and ADP.
+The IQ EQ Global Focus Fund returned -2.46% during the quarter.
+The equity portfolio returned -3.2%, while the bond portfolio returned +1.7%.
+Within the equity book, TSMC and CBOE were among the best performers, while the biggest detractors from performance included Adobe and ADP.
 An overweight position in Industrials contributed positively to returns within the equity book.

 Key contributors during the period include:

 + Taiwan Semiconductor Manufacturing Company (TSM) is a multinational semiconductor production and development company headquartered in Hsinchu, Taiwan.
 TSM manufactures semiconductors for corporations such as Apple, Nvidia, AMD and Qualcomm.
 The company has become the dominant global microchip manufacturer due to its adoption of the “pure-play foundry” model, allowing it to focus on making chips that other companies design.
 TSM has become the primary chip supplier to the “Magnificent 7”.
 Despite ongoing concerns about tariffs and American relations with China, the company has confirmed that it will increase investment in the current year.
 TSM has excellent sustainability credentials, operating with an exceptionally strong competitive moat, allowing them to pay 70% of free cash flow in dividends each year.
-The company released its fourth quarter earnings report and outlook in mid-February that was well ahead of investor expectations.
+The company released its fourth-quarter earnings report and outlook in mid-January that was well ahead of investor expectations.
 Management cited resilient long-term, AI-driven growth and said it was investing in new capacity in Taiwan and the US.
+Momentum in the shares continued through the quarter as investors focused on the hardware providers within the AI ecosystem.

 - Automatic Data Processing Inc. (“ADP”) founded in 1949, is a US provider of human resources management software and services, headquartered in Roseland, New Jersey.
 ADP is best known for its Payroll and Human Capital Management (HCM) products including ADP Workforce Now and ADP Global View Payroll.
 The company also provides many resources and services for smaller businesses using the ADP RUN solution.
 ADP’s performance is highly correlated with macroeconomic trends such as health of the labour market, interest rates, and unemployment.
 Its strategy involves extending its reach in the field of HR using its novel next-generation cloud platform.
 ADP released its second quarter earnings at the end of January.
-Despite guiding investors to the top end of its forecast range for the year, shares slipped during February, falling by 12.5%.
+Despite guiding investors to the top end of its forecast range for the year, the shares slipped during February, falling by 12.5%.
 The main narrative driving the underperformance is that AI could replace software companies such as ADP, regardless of the degree to which they are embedded in their customers’ workflows.
+ADP was among the biggest detractors from Stock Selection during the quarter.

 Within the Equity Portfolio: